 - You and your child will make friends within a network of involved and committed families.
 This sense of community is fostered and strengthened through involvement within the school.

-While there is little doubt there is a time commitment involved in belonging to a PPP, the rewards both within and beyond the classroom are immediate and long-lasting for children and their parents.
+While there is little doubt there is a time commitment involved in belonging to a PIP, the rewards both within and beyond the classroom are immediate and long-lasting for children and their parents.

 “When we moved to Lynn Valley, I did my research when looking for a preschool for my children.
-Only LVPPP promised (and delivered!) a sense of community that I found valuable not only for my little ones, but for myself.
-The connections made between parents during duty days, meetings, social events, and before/after class are some of the benefits of the parent participation model.
+Only Lynn Valley Preschool promised (and delivered!) a sense of community that I found valuable not only for my little ones, but for myself.
+The connections made between parents during participation days, meetings, social events, and before/after class are some of the benefits of the parent involvement model.
 I was worried I would feel isolated in a new neighbourhood.
 Instead, I found myself running into friends at the park and in the Village.
 Friendships my children and I have made at LVPPP will only continue to thrive as we move forward into elementary school on the North Shore.”

 — The Collings Family